Who We Are

 Co-Founder, Executive Director

-Taina Vargas-Edmond co-founded Initiate Justice with her husband Richard Vargas-Edmond in September 2016 with the intention of activating the political power of people directly impacted by mass incarceration.
-Prior to creating Initiate Justice, she had a demonstrated track record of successful organizing and policy advocacy as the Statewide Advocacy Coordinator with Essie Justice Group, State Campaigner with the Ella Baker Center for Human Rights, and as a Field Representative for the California State Assembly.
-She has a Master of Arts Degree in Diplomacy and International Relations from Seton Hall University, and a Bachelor of Arts Degree in Political Science from California State University, Northridge.
+Taina Vargas-Edmond founded Initiate Justice in September 2016 with the intention of activating the political power of people directly impacted by mass incarceration.
+Prior to creating Initiate Justice, she worked in the organizing and policy advocacy field as the Statewide Advocacy Coordinator with Essie Justice Group, State Campaigner with the Ella Baker Center for Human Rights, and as a Field Representative for the California State Assembly.
+She is directly impacted by mass incarceration, with her husband having served seven years in CA state prison.

 Co-Founder, Director of Inside Organizing

 Richard Edmond Vargas co-founded Initiate Justice with his wife, Taina Vargas-Edmond, in 2016 while serving 10 years in California state prison.
 While incarcerated, he founded Success Stories, a program that helps young men in prison challenge patriarchy to better achieve their goals, which was the subject of CNN’s documentary “The Feminist on Cellblock Y.” He holds a Bachelor’s degree in Business Management from Adams State University, and raps and produces music under the name Richie Reseda through his social impact record label, Question Culture.
 He was released from prison after serving 7 years in July, 2018.